Chapter 42: On Our Way

 Bark shrugged.
 “Suit yourself, then,” he said, tearing open the fox’s share and wolfing it down.

-Elias approached from Bark’s left.
-“I’ll be travelling with you all as far as my hometown, across the Central Ocean,” he said, a hardness in his voice.
+Sally approached from Bark’s left.
+“I’ll be travelling with you all as far as my home, across the Central Ocean,” she said, a sudden hardness in her voice.
 “After that, well… we’ll see.”
-He turned away and stared out into the distance, a frown setting onto his face.
+She turned away and stared out into the distance, a frown setting onto her face.

 “…I guess this is the start of our journey,” Cream said plaintively when he stood next to her.